How to Paint a Brick Fireplace

-With the right attention to the prep work, you can easily give any room with a fireplace a whole new look.
+With premium products and the right attention to prep work, you can easily give any room with a brick fireplace a whole new look.

 Learn how to paint brick fireplaces and walls in this how-to video.

 All painting projects require a sound and clean surface, so start by thoroughly brushing your fireplace with a stiff wire brush.
 Pay special attention to the mortar lines between the bricks to remove any loose debris, then assess the mortar to make sure it doesn’t need any repairs before you begin painting.
-Once the brushing is done, carefully clean up all dust using a vacuum with a brush attachment from the surface as well as the floor.
+Once the brushing is done, carefully remove all dust from the surface and floor using a vacuum with a brush attachment.

 Safety warning icon